jrenaud90/TidalPy/Documentation/cooling_x/cooling_models.md

 ### Convenience Functions

-For a one-shot evaluation that does not leave a object behind:
+For a one-shot evaluation that does not leave an object behind:

 ```python
 import numpy as np